Survey Design Software

 Recognize that requiring that questions be answered will likely increase the number of people who drop out of a survey in the middle.
 If you do require answers, consider doing so only on key questions.
 Whenever you require an answer make sure the available options include all possible answers, including "don't know," "decline to state," or "not applicable," if there is any chance that these may represent some people's answers.

 Consider your sample when designing the pages.
 Using answer grids and presenting answer choices in two or more columns can look attractive, save space and help avoid vertical scrolling.
 Unfortunately, these formats are a bit harder for some people to understand than a simple vertical list of answer choices.
 If you think your target population may have some trouble understanding how to fill out the survey, use these formats sparingly.

 Sometimes researchers like to announce the start of a new section in a survey.
-Using separate section break pages that announce the start of a section, but do not include any questions will likely lead to some people quitting the survey at one of those pages.
 If you want to announce a new section, include at least one question on the page.
 The one exception to this rule is if the section start includes some instructions, and you have decided to randomize the order of the questions in the section.
 In that case, the section instructions would have to be one their own page, since you do not know which question would follow.